clickberry/video-portal/README.md

 You can find more information about project at our [Wiki pages](../../wiki).

 ## How to Install
-Portal installation documentation can be find at [How to Install](../../wiki/How%20to%20Install) wiki section.
+Portal installation documentation can be found at [How to Install](../../wiki/How%20to%20Install) wiki section.

 ## Services